 - Codes of Practice made under this Act

-- the Livestock Management Act standards
+- standards adopted under the Livestock Management Act 2010

-However, this does not permit cruelty to occur.
+Exemptions do not permit cruelty to occur.
 Where people are not complying with the specific requirements of these other Acts, standards or codes they can still face prosecution for cruelty.

 - Greyhound Racing Victoria officers